The 90% Cut That Doubled Revenue: How Brutal Focus Beats Busy

 Week 3, Day 2.
 FOMO hit hard.

-The data answered: 90 days of historical tracking showed the same pattern.
-Zero client generation from 18 activities.
-Not building momentum.
-Burning time.
+The data answered it.
+Ninety days of historical tracking showed the same pattern: zero client generation from 18 activities.
+They weren’t building momentum; they were burning time.

 Week 4–6: Positioning Shift + Systematic Optimization